2022 royal tour of Canada: Northwest Territories

 On 19 May, the couple arrived in Northwest Territories, and were received by Yellowknife Mayor Rebecca Alty and Northwest Territories Commissioner Margaret Thom.
 In Dettah, the Prince and the Duchess visited a Dene First Nation community, and participated in an opening prayer, a drumming circle and a feeding the fire ceremony, which saw them put offerings of tobacco into the fire.

 In the Council Chambers of Chief Drygeese Government Building, the Prince held discussions with Elder Bernadette Martin, Chief Edward Sangris and Chief Fred Sangris for a Round table with Yellowknives Dene First Nation Leadership.
 Meanwhile the Duchess visited Kaw Tay Whee School to learn about the school's efforts to preserve their language.

-Later, the Prince visited Fred Henne Territorial Park, where he met members of the Canadian Rangers to mark the their 75th anniversary.
+Later, the Prince visited Fred Henne Territorial Park, where he met members of the Canadian Rangers to mark their 75th anniversary.
 The prince briefly sat atop a snowmobile, and was shown different animal furs, drums and weapons.
 Afterwards, he visited the Rotary Centennial Park, Yellowknife, to discuss the impact of climate change.
 The Duchess of Cornwall visited a YWCA transitional housing centre for women and children.
 At the Prince of Wales Northern Heritage Centre, the Prince met local food producers to discuss entrepreneurship in the context of the pandemic.
 The Prince also participated in a discussion on Treaty 11, its history and its legacy in the Northwest Territories, and the couple observed a demonstration of traditional Inuit sports.

 Later, the Prince and the Duchess marked the Platinum Jubilee at the Ceremonial Circle with a Jubilee flag raising, and unveiling a plaque, followed by a presentation of various plants and flowers that will be included in the Northwest Territories' Platinum Jubilee Garden.